UTAH DEPARTMENT OF WORKFORCE SERVICES

 This guide tells you what you need to know while filing a claim.
 We recommend that you read through the guide at the beginning of your claim.
 You can then reference back to specific topics as you file for your benefits throughout your claim.

 It does not cover all the laws and rules that affect unemployment benefits.
-If you need help with or have a question about your claim, sign into your “my Unemployment” account at jobs.utah.gov and select our Live Chat feature or call the Claims Center at the numbers listed on the inside cover.
+If you need help with or have a question about your claim, sign into your “my Unemployment” account at jobs.utah.gov and select our Live Chat feature or call the Claims Assistance and Re-Employment (CARE) Team at the numbers listed on the inside cover.

 Unemployment insurance laws and rules may be accessed online at jobs.utah.gov